swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 Once the `onError` or `onReturn` methods complete, the `executeDistributedTarget` method returns, and its caller knows the distributed request/response has completed – at least, as far as this peer is concerned.
 We omit the implementation of the `reply` and `replyError` methods that the actor system would implement here, because they are pretty much the same process as sending the request, except that the message must be sent as a response to a specific request, rather than target a specific actor and method.
 How this is achieved can differ wildly between transport implementations: some have built-in request/reply mechanisms, while others are uni-directional and rely on tagging replies with identifiers such as "this is a reply for request 123456".

 ## Future Work

+### Variadic generics removing the need for `remoteCallVoid`

+Once [variadic generics](https://forums.swift.org/t/variadic-generics/54511/2) are fully implemented, we will be able to remove the limitation that we cannot express the `remoteCall<..., Res: SerializationRequirement>(..., returning returnType: Res.Type)` function for the `Void` type, since it cannot always conform to `SerializationRequirement`.

+With variadic generics it would be natural to conform an "empty tuple" to the `SerializationRequirement` and we'd this way be able to implement only a single method (`remoteCall`) rather than having to provide an additional special case implementation for `Void` return types.

 ### Stable names and more API evolution features